juanintendo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach will only loop through an array like a loop. .map will loop through an array and do changes to all items

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+Closure is a function scope.

 4. Describe the four rules of the 'this' keyword.

+-1.
+Window binding: the "this" is the console Object when in a global scope.

+-2.
+Implicit binding: the "this" is the Object to the right of the dot.

+-3.
+New binding: the "this" is the "new" Object that gets created and inherits the original Object.

+-4.
+Explicit binding: the "this" is the object which uses methods call and apply to help it gain attributes from other arrays.

 5. Why do we need super() in an extended class?

+The super keyword refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 ## Project Set up